 We will be developing potato, sun and water clocks, which will also help power parts of the Future Machine and help it keep time.

-We hope to engage with the local community of Kingwood, building on the people we talked to during the research and development period in 2018.
+We hope to engage with the local community, building on the people we talked to during the research and development period in 2018.

-Since the Covid-19 lockdown began artists Juliet Robson and Rachel Jacobs have been recording time and the seasons changing in place – Juliet in Kingwood and Peppard Common where she is in lockdown and Rachel in lockdown on a boat on the River Lea in London.
-These observations and experiences of change will be documented soon and will contribute to the meeting together and appearance of the Future Machine in Kingwood Common planned for 2021.
+Since the Covid-19 lockdown began artists Juliet Robson and Rachel Jacobs recorded time and the seasons changing in place – Juliet in Kingwood and Peppard Common where she was in lockdown and Rachel in lockdown on a boat on the River Lea in London.
+These observations and experiences of change will contribute to the meeting together and appearance of the Future Machine in Kingwood Common planned for 2022.